mailbox171/fctfoke-v04/readme.md

 **Set a deny-all default.**
 Running the following commands will prevent all access to the frontend, backend, and client Services.

-The manifest denies all communication to all Pods.
+The manifest denies all communications to all Pods.

 ```
 kind: NetworkPolicy